swibcon/swib.org/bin/README.md

 Another level of template is applied for all (dynamic and static) pages, namely the `etc/pandoc_tmpl/default.html5` template for the html output in the Pandoc convertsion.
-This template is used (in combination with a Pandoc variable set in the `Makefile` to create the menu, with an indication of the current page.
+This template is used (in combination with a Pandoc variable set in the `Makefile` to create the navigation menu, with an indication of the current page.

 Include files in Pandoc (partials), as they would be useful for the sidebar, work from v2.9 on.
 Unfortunately, CentOS 7 has only v2.7.3, and Ubuntu 20-04